 The orchestra and choir go out to entertain at local events at Christmas:

 The choir have taken part in local and county events:

 Winners of the Lea Valley Choir of the Year for two consecutive years

 Taking part in the Hertfordshire Schools Gala at the Royal Albert Hall

 Clubs are run as an extension to the normal curriculum.
 Children are encouraged to take part in a wide range of activities.
-In addition to sports and music clubs there are clubs for gardening, coding, board games and art.
+In addition to sports and music clubs there are clubs for robotics, gardening, coding, board games and art.